 Not only will living and studying abroad enrich your understanding of different people and customs, you will also gain a broader context for understanding today’s most pressing global issues.
 From your peers to your professors, learning in an international environment will challenge your assumptions and introduce you to new ways of thinking about the world.

-“I worked in international teams with international faculty for a year, and was acquainted with different cultures and work styles.
-That’s what gave my job application a competitive edge.”
+“I worked in international teams with international faculty for a year and was acquainted with different cultures and work styles.
+That’s what gave my job application a competitive edge.

 You will benefit from a new, global perspective on your field of study.
-Seeing how business issues are tackled differently by different cultures and how different ways of working effect teams is invaluable if you want to work in an international business environment.
+Seeing how business issues are tackled differently by different cultures and how different ways of working affect teams is invaluable if you want to work in an international business environment.
 You may also be introduced to a new academic culture overseas.
-This often means more independence as professors may expect you to take greater responsibility for your learning than your may be used to in your home country.
+This often means more independence as professors may expect you to take greater responsibility for your learning than you may be used to in your home country.

 Of course, outside of the classroom, you will have the opportunity to immerse yourself in the local culture—enjoying the food, festivities, and customs of your host country.

-- Expanding your network
+3. Expand your network

-- Gaining essential life skills and building resilience
+4. Gain essential life skills and building resilience

 Developing these key “survival skills” is one of the biggest benefits of studying abroad.
-Once the culture shock fades, you will be left with a sense of self-confidence and independence.
+Once the culture shock fades, you’ll be left with a sense of self-confidence and independence.
 From mundane personal tasks like setting up an international bank account and registering with a doctor, to understanding how negotiation techniques and leadership qualities differ from culture to culture, your daily adventures overseas all contribute to you becoming a more confident and capable person.
 And these skills will prove immediately applicable in your professional life, regardless of your career path.

-- Boosting your employability
+5. Boost your employability

-It’s no secret that study abroad experience is great for graduate employability.
+It’s no secret that a study abroad experience is great for graduate employability.
 From gaining foreign-language fluency or earning a specialized qualification, to developing key “soft skills” like adaptability, communication, and cross-cultural understanding, your time abroad is an excellent opportunity to build your resume.

 You may also have the chance to gain practical work experience abroad during or after your studies.
 Depending on your visa status and the country where you’re studying, it may be possible to take a part-time job, do an internship, or even continue your career abroad.
 Restrictions on student work will vary by country, so it’s worthwhile to do your research before choosing your course abroad.
 The career advisors at your school will also be a valuable source of information on professional opportunities and other ways to boost your employability after your degree.